Signed in as:

-These events are touch stones; guideposts along a heavily traveled career path.
-I hope these words provide an appropriate overview of the chef I am today."
+My particular skill set as a chef is the product of the total of experiences and training absorbed throughout my working life.
+I look forward to tomorrow's lessons, which are future touch stones; guideposts along a heavily traveled career path.
+I hope these words provide an appropriate overview of the chef I am today.

 To close, I’d like to express why for years on end I've considered myself a ‘journeyman chef’ and why it’s the name of my business and website.
 In the introduction of my upcoming cookbook, ‘Mexican Recipes of a Journeyman Chef’ and before the first recipe is shared, I provide a definition of the term, as I will here.